brucou/react-state-driven/README.md

  instance, we use in our example below `Rxjs` for preprocessing events, and [`state-transducer`] (https://github.com/brucou/state-transducer) as state machine library.
 We could easily switch to [`most`](https://github.com/cujojs/most) and [`xstate`](https://github.com/davidkpiano/xstate)
-    if the need be, by simply building interface adapters.
+    if the need be, or to a barebone event emitter (like `emitonoff`) by simply building interface adapters.

 There are more benefits but this is not the place to go about them.
 Cf:
 - [User interfaces as reactive systems](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/)